strawgate/github-research-mcp/README.md

 - **Flexible Configuration**: Support for both stdio and HTTP transports
 - **Public Repository Support**: Specialized tools for public repository analysis

+## Sampling Fallback

+For clients that dont support sampling, you can provide an API key for either Google or OpenAI to enable sampling fallback -- where the server performs an AI call to generate the response instead of relying on the client's sampling capabilities.

 ## Self Hosting GitHub Research MCP

 To run the server as a stdio MCP Server, use the following command: